onsen-ui/mstdn-entities/README.md

 # Install and Usage of Presets
-`$ npm install -S mstdn-entities` will be available some time soon the presets of Mastodon Entities Class are avalable.
+`$ npm install -S mstdn-entities` will be available some time soon

+The presets of Mastodon Entities Class are avalable.

 ```
 import { Account } from 'mstdn-entities'
 YOUR_HTTP_CLIENT.get('/api/v1/accounts/verify_credentials') // as Promise<Object>